BelleNottelling/ArcPatcher/README.md

 - Driver update timeout notification removal
 - Performance boost display MHz
     - This patch changes the performance boost slider to display the actual MHz offset you are applying rather than displaying it as a percentage.
 (Default is a percentage of the possible MHz offset, which is typically 300Mhz for the A770 / A750)
+- Arc Control Bug Fixes
+	- A generic patch that will encopmas any Arc Control bugs I've created fixes for.
+	- Fixes `applyPerformanceTuning does not update performance sliders`

 ## Usage